Swif7ify/Hydro-Bot-Pathfinding-Simulator/README.md

 -   Autonomous navigation and path planning
 -   Human-robot interaction in emergency scenarios
 -   The importance of technology in saving lives
+-   First-person perspective on rescue operations
+-   Target acquisition and collection systems
+-   Multi-perspective camera systems in robotics

 ## Future Enhancements